 - C. The amount of such dues shall be determined by the Union and the Union shall give notice in writing to the Company. - D. The Company shall remit to the Financial Secretary of the Union the total of all amounts so deducted not later than thirty (30) days after the deductions have been made.
-At the same time, the Company will forward a list showing the names for whom deductions have been made and the amounts deducted. - E. Wherever the singular or the masculine pronoun is used throughout this Agreement, the same shall be construed as meaning the plural or the feminine where the context or the parties so require.
+At the same time, the Company will forward a list reflecting the name, classification and amount deducted.
+(See Intents) - For Article 2, the Company and the Union may agree to negotiate terms outside the Collective Agreements. - E. Wherever the singular or the masculine pronoun is used throughout this Agreement, the same shall be construed as meaning the plural or the feminine where the context or the parties so require.